 - Apply for funding if needed during the spring term in STSC 400

-STSC 498 - Senior Thesis Independent Study (August-December)
+Fall of Senior year — enrollin STSC 498: Senior Thesis Independent Study

 - Submit 5 page write-up of summer research

 - Submit schedule of meetings with your advisor, signed by the advisor

 - Attend mandatory meeting where you submit these materials

 October and November